 The key to hacking a camera to fire continuously is a $1.50 chip from RadioShack called a LM555 Precision Timer.
 It works by intercepting power from a source (batteries, for example) and releasing it at steady intervals.
 The chips are used to create time delays in devices such as oscillating fans and traffic lights, usually with a resistor and capacitor to control the timing.

 I didn’t want to bother with those extra parts, so I wired it unconventionally, using the chip’s internal circuitry to pulse the signal.
 It triggers the camera’s shutter about once a second, but because my old camera takes a few seconds in between shots, I get about 800 photos an hour on a 64MB SmartMedia card shooting at 640-by-480 resolution.

 For the kite mount, I used a bent coat hanger and some string.
 This didn’t give me much control over the camera’s aim, but the unpredictability of the shots is part of the fun, and since it’s digital, I’m never wasting film.
-For more advanced mounting solutions, check out U.C.
-Berkeley architecture professor Charles C. Benton’s site.
+For more advanced mounting solutions, check out University of California, Berkeley architecture professor Charles C. Benton’s site.

 Now that I’ve satisfied my kite jones, I’m experimenting with other places where continuous shooting might produce cool results, including hanging a small camera from my dog Willie’s collar for a puppy’s-eye view of the world.
 (Editor’s note: See Phil’s site for Willie’s pics.)

 I modified an old 1.3-megapixel Olympus camera, but these steps should work with any model as long as you can find the shutter and battery contacts, which may be trickier in smaller cams.
-Click here for details.